 Based on research that showed low doses of ketamine administered intravenously produced rapid and robust antidepressant effects in clinical trials as early as 2000, subsequent studies have shown that repeated dosing can sustain initial improvement in symptoms.
-While not yet FDA-approved for the treatment of mood disorders, there is ample research to warrant making these treatments available to the public as an “off-label” use.
+While not FDA-approved for the treatment of mood disorders, there is ample research to warrant making these treatments available to the public as an “off-label” use.

 What is Esketamine or Spravato?

 Esketamine is the S(+) enantiomer of racemic ketamine and is already used as an anesthetic in Europe.
 It can be viewed as a purified form of traditional ketamine.
 The FDA has recently approved esketamine specifically for use in treatment-resistant depression.
 It is available in a nasal spray, marketed as Spravato.
 However, because it still has the same potential psychotropic effects and changes in blood pressure and heart rate as racemic ketamine, it is restricted for use in certified centers.

 How does Ketamine work?

 The exact mechanism of action is still being explored (see our section on ketamine and the glutamate system).
 Ketamine is a potent, noncompetitive NMDA receptor blocker.
 The current leading theory is that the administration of ketamine and esketamine result in increased levels of glutamate in the prefrontal cortex (PFC) of the brain by blocking NMDA receptors on inhibitory GABA neurons, which results in glutamate release downstream.
 This glutamate cascade stimulates postsynaptic AMPA receptors which then create remodeling of synaptic connections by the expression of synaptic proteins and rapid induction of dendritic spines, resulting in greater connectivity in the brain by promoting new synapses.